-Make-up exams, quizzes and/or tests are given at the discretion of the instructor.
-They are generally given only in medical emergencies or severe personal crises.
+Make-up exams, quizzes, and/or labs are given at the discretion of the instructor.
+They are generally given only in medical emergencies or severe personal crises, although accommodations can be made to honour community needs and traditional practices.
+Some missed labs or other activities may not be able to be accommodated.
+Please consult with your instructor.